RinaldoBenaccetta/anah/readme.md

 - Allow for markdown as sources for layouts, pages and partials. (converted with [showdown](https://github.com/showdownjs/showdown))
 - Use front-matter on both HTML and markdown sources. (parsed with [gray-matter](https://github.com/jonschlinkert/gray-matter))
+- Possibility to pass data in options of anah function.
+This can be useful to add data from database, external API, headless CMS...
+- Possibility to pass pages in options of anah function.
+This can be useful to add computed pages based on database, external API, headless CMS...
 - Handlebar's features also useable in markdown files.
-- Allow for json and yaml files for datas.
+- Allow for json and yaml files for data.
-- Output an array of objects representing each compiled pages with their destination path, content and datas.
+- Output an array of objects representing each compiled pages with their destination path, content and data.
 - Save the compiled pages in destination folder.
-- Processed page's global datas accessible from template files : path from root, sub-folders depth from root, root prefix for menus.
+- Processed page's global data accessible from template files : path from root, sub-folders depth from root, root prefix for menus.

 ## Quick example